Chris Freeland

-Chris Freeland (born January 7, 1969) is an American politician serving as a Republican member of the Kentucky House of Representatives since January 2019.
+Chris Barnes Freeland (born January 7, 1969) is an American politician serving as a Republican member of the Kentucky House of Representatives since January 2019.
 He represents Kentucky's 6th House district, which includes Lyon, Marshall, and McCracken counties.

 Early life and education

 Freeland was born in Benton, Kentucky on January 7, 1969.
 He graduated from Marshall County High School and went on to attend Murray State University where he earned a Bachelor of Arts in advertising and history as well as a Master of Arts in communications.

 Career

 Business

 Freeland is the general manager of Freeland Broadcasting, a small family owned and operated media group that includes WCBL in Benton, WCCK in Calvert City, two stations in Tennessee and the online newspaper, MarshallCountyDaily.com.
 He also hosts an interview program, “Coffee Call,” which airs weekday mornings on WCBL.

 Freeland is a member of Lions Club International, the Kentucky Broadcasters Association, the National Rifle Association of America, and the Marshall County Chamber of Commerce.